 - Vaccines certificates, copy of medical records from your French doctors

 If you are moving to another European country (or may relocate to one in the future), the following forms will be useful to settle in another European country.

-If you are now travelling to a none-European country but there is a possibility you may move to a European country, later on, I strongly recommend you to request the following documents to the French administration, just in case.
+If you are now travelling to a none-European country but there is a possibility you may move to a European country, later on, I strongly recommend you to request the following documents from the French administration, just in case.
 It may prevent you from future administrative hassles…

 - S1 form: It is a Certificate of entitlement to healthcare if you don’t live in the country where you are insured.
 It will give the information to the other European healthcare system of your rights in France and will facilitate your registration.
 You can request it from the CPAM.

-- E104 and U1 forms (formerly E301): Proof of the payment of social security contributions, which you can obtain from the employment department of the country that you leave.
+- E104 and U1 forms (formerly called E301): Proof of the payment of social security contributions, which you can obtain from the employment department of the country that you leave.

-- U2 form (formerly E303): If you received unemployment benefits in France, you can transfer these benefits to another European country to look for work there.
+- U2 form (formerly called E303): If you received unemployment benefits in France, you can transfer these benefits to another European country to look for work there.